-In determining the appropriate basis of preparation of the Financial Statements, the Members are required to consider whether the LLP can continue in operational existence during the going concern period, which the Members have defined as being the date of approval of the 31 December 2021 through to 30 April 2023.
-In completing this analysis, the Members have considered the commitment through a letter of financial support from Muse Developments Limited, which in turn has received commitment through a letter of financial support from it's ultimate parent, Morgan Sindall Group plc, and the ability of Morgan Sindall Group plc to continue to provide such support.
+In determining the appropriate basis of preparation of the Financial Statements, the Members are required to consider whether the LLP can continue in operational existence during the going concern period, which the Members have defined as being the date of approval of the 31 December 2022 financial statements through to 30 June 2024.
+In completing this analysis, the Members have considered the commitment through a letter of financial support from Muse Places Limited, which in turn has received commitment through a letter of financial support from its ultimate parent, Morgan Sindall Group plc, and the ability of Morgan Sindall Group plc to continue to provide such support.

-Muse Developments Limited participates in the Morgan Sindall Group's banking arrangements (under which it is a cross guarantor).
-As at 31 December 2021, the MS Group held cash of £468.6m and total loans and borrowings of £110.6m, including £110.2m of overdrafts repayable on demand (together net cash of £358.0m).
-Should further funding be required, the MS Group has significant committed financial resources available including unutilised bank facilities of £180m, of which £165m matures in October 2024 and £15m matures in March 2024.
+Muse Places Limited participates in the Morgan Sindall Group's banking arrangements (under which it is a cross guarantor).
+As at 31 December 2022, the MS Group held cash of £431.7m and total overdrafts repayable on demand of £77.1m (together net cash of £354.6m).
+Should further funding be required, the MS Group has significant committed financial resources available including unutilised bank facilities of £180m, of which £165m matures in October 2025 and £15m matures in March 2024.

 The Members have reviewed Morgan Sindall Group plc's forecast and projections for the going concern period, including sensitivity analysis.
-The analysis included a reasonable worst case scenario in which the Group's principal risks manifest in aggregate to a severe but plausible level involving the aggregation of these risks.
-This showed that the Group would remain profitable throughout the GC period and there is considerable headroom above lending facilities such that there is no expected requirement to utilise the bank facility.
-In addition, the Group also modelled a scenario that stress tests the Group's forecasts and projects to determine the scenario in which the headroom above the committed bank facility would be exceeded.
-This model showed that the Group's operating profit would need to deteriorate substantially for the headroom to exceed the committed bank facility.
-The Group consider this to be implausible.
-In all scenarios including the reasonable worst case, the Group is able to comply with its financial covenants, operate within its current facilities and meet its liabilities as they fall due up until 30 April 2022.
+The analysis included a reasonable worst case scenario in which the MS Group's principal risks manifest in aggregate to a severe but plausible level involving the aggregation of the impacts of a number of these risks.
+This showed that the MS Group would remain profitable throughout the going concern period and there is considerable headroom above lending facilities such that there is no expected requirement to utilise the bank facility.
+In addition, the MS Group also modelled a scenario that stress tests the MS Group's forecasts and projects to determine the scenario in which the headroom above the committed bank facility would be exceeded.
+This model showed that the MS Group's operating profit would need to deteriorate substantially for the headroom to exceed the committed bank facility.
+The MS Group consider this to be implausible.
+In all scenarios including the reasonable worst case, the MS Group is able to comply with its financial covenants, operate within its current facilities and meet its liabilities as they fall due up until 30 June 2024.